element-plus/element-plus/website/docs/jp/calendar.md

 ```
 :::

+### Localization

+The default locale of is English, if you need to use other languages, please check [Internationalization](#/jp/component/i18n)

+Note, date time locale (month name, first day of the week ...) are also configed in localization.

 ### 属性
 | Attribute       | Description        | Type      | Accepted Values       | Default  |
 |-----------------|------------------- |---------- |---------------------- |--------- |